Over looking a massive river sits this Abandoned Victorian Mansion!

 It was the last long weekend of the summer & Zenning with Zay & I were headed to Montreal for an epic party with a huger crowd of explorers that was to take place in an abandoned factory.
-Along the way we made plans to meet up with Freaktography for some pre-party exploring.
-This was the second destination on the trip & it was an absolute stunner to say the least.
+This Abandoned Victorian Mansion was the second destination on the trip & it was an absolute stunner to say the least.

 From the road I was skeptical that this was going to be anything special.
 It seemed to be mostly boarded up & not very interesting looking however moments after stepping inside I quickly changed my tune.
 This place was incredible & must have been something in its hey day!
 This mansion features one of the best staircases I have ever come across inside an abandoned house.
 Other key features are the 20 foot ceilings, crown molding & massive windows which allowed plenty of light to pour in!